 Sweet Milk Bread recipe

-- 1/2 Teaspoon Vitamin C Vinegar or Apple Cider Vinegar
+- 1/2 Teaspoon Vitamin C Powder Vinegar or Apple Cider Vinegar

 - 2 Eggs

-- Add all the ingredients and the proofed yeast (except the butter) inside the Mixing Bowl.
+- Add all the ingredients (except the butter) inside the bowl of the mixer.
 Set the mixer to medium speed and begin to mix.